roytang/blog/content/post/2008/04/pre-shadowmoor-triple-treat-i-under-the-sea.md

 <span style="font-weight: bold"><br /> Round 3: UB Faeries<br /> </span>

 Yes, once again Faeries!
-Game one I had my opponent at one life and she had Bitterblossom out so I thought I would win, but end of turn Scion + Spellstutter + me forgetting to count the Faerie Conclave meant she was able to take me from 17 to 0 in one turn&#8230;
+Game one I had my opponent at one life and she had Bitterblossom out so I thought I would win, but end of turn Scion + Spellstutter + me forgetting to count the Faerie Conclave meant she was able to take me from 17 to 0 in one turn...

 However, I managed to pull ahead and comfortably win games two and three.